tinymce/tinymce-docs/plugins/template.md

 ## Making Snippets

 Snippets are `html` code chunks that can be inserted.
 Replace variables will only be executed upon insert, without being wrapped in a template `div` element.
-So if you define `somevar1` in `template_replace_values` array it will be replaced on preview and insert.
+So if you define `somevar1` in `template_replace_values` array it will be replaced on insert.
+If you wish to preview the replacements before inserting, use `template_preview_replace_values`.

 ```html
 This is a simple <strong>snippet</strong>.
 Will be replaced: {$somevar1}.